 Methocarbamol is a muscle relaxant medication.
 It relaxes muscles, reduces muscle spasms, and can prevent convulsions.
 Typically, vets use this medication to treat inflammatory conditions of skeletal muscles, such as strains and sprains.
 They often prescribe methocarbamol for dogs to treat the extreme muscle spasms caused by various poisons.
 It can also be effective as as an adjunct treatment in cases of tetanus, a condition that causes severe muscle rigidity.

 Strychnine, metaldehyde, and insecticide poisoning can cause painful muscle contractions and spasms.
-Methocarbamol does not treat the poisoning or provide antidote benefits, but it reduces the effects these poisons have on muscles.
-One of the most prevalent symptoms of tetanus is an intractability of the jaw muscles, leading to the nickname of lockjaw for this disease.
+Methocarbamol does not treat the poisoning or provide antidote benefits, but it reduces these poisons' effects on muscles.
+One of the most prevalent symptoms of tetanus is an intractability of the jaw muscles, leading to the nickname lockjaw for this disease.
 While other medications are needed to treat tetanus, methocarbamol can help relax the jaw muscles and provide some relief.

 This medication is available in different forms.
 Methocarbamol for dogs comes in either pill form or an injectable liquid.
 The injectable form is fast acting, while the pills can take as long as one hour to take effect.
 In emergency situations, such as poisoning and trauma, a veterinarian often uses injectable methocarbamol in order to get the medication working as fast as possible.
 Pet owners can use the pill form at home using instructions provided by the vet to give their dogs the medication several times a day.